A local resident and part of the local community

 Having spent decades in industry with some well paid jobs I have decided to now put something back into our community by standing in and winning a seat on Worcester City Council.
 Since winning the Battenhall ward seat in May 2016 I have been lucky enough to become the Green Party Group Leader and currently hold the position of Policy and Resources chair.

 What are the influences that have set my policy priorities?

 As a child I grew up in Thatcher’s Britain with all that it entailed: recession, privatisation, American cruise missiles at Greenham Common, riots in the inner cities, the miners’ strike, Tiananmen Square, the poll tax and the subjugation of society in favour of the individual.

-Like many I rejoiced at the Labour victory in ’97 – a time to hope for a radical change.
+Like many I looked on at the Labour victory in ’97 – a time to hope for a radical change.
 But as the years passed it dawned on me that policy after policy Labour were being sucked into the political establishment.
 In place of real change we got spin, sleaze, war in Iraq, University tuition fees, continuing arms trade and a gradual steady loss of civil liberties.
-I became aware of climate change and joined the Green Party about 9 years ago.
+I became aware of climate change and joined the Green Party about 10 years ago.

 But what are my policy priorities?
 I will work to promote the Green Party values of:

 - Meaningful work

 - Taking responsibility for the local environment as part of the global environment

 - Equitable access to education and health care

 I am a positive person and my vision is to make Worcester a sustainable and better place to live.
 I truly believe that anything is possible and that the only thing holding us back is ourselves.
 I am an optimist and when I set myself a goal will strive my utmost to achieve it.
 If you trust in me and are prepared to work with me I will do my best to repay that trust and support.